 Located about 12 miles away from Bucharest, you can check Therme Bucuresti and spend the day there to relax.
 Indoor pools, outdoor pools, saunas, spas, hammam, deckchairs, things to eat and to drink… Perfect to spend a day with your friends!
 For more details, check out the article about Therme Bucuresti!

 Bucharest, it’s also a lot of outdoor bars and cafés.
 You can’t miss them, they’re all over the place!
 I’m thinking about Gradina Eden, well hidden but with good cocktails.
 I’m also thinking about Macca Vilacrosse passage and its cafés, or Pizza Colosseum and its umbrellas permanently taken in picture by the tourists (including myself!).
 And oddly, it’s possible to “visit” bookstores.
 Carturesti Verona, or Carturesti Carusel are popular bookstores among tourists.
 Of course, you can buy books, but it’s also possible to have a drink on the top floor of Carturesti Carusel.
+The icing on the cake?
+There are great Romanian souvenirs you can bring back home.
+While we’re at it, here are the most beautiful libraries in the world.

 So… Yeah I think Bucharest is a city you have to see.
 Bucharest is not a popular capital city (yet), everything is cheap, and people are nice.
 Think about it!